Robert Bell (physician): Micrography

-Bell pioneered a form of micrography, crafting his own camera and persevering through significant challenges.
-One micrograph, captured in 1872, required a minimum exposure time of three-quarters of an hour, as dry plates were not yet available.
-He included a selection of his micrographs in his autobiography.
+Bell made early micrographs using a camera that he built himself.
+One micrograph, taken in 1872 before dry plates were available, required an exposure time of at least three-quarters of an hour.

-Poetry
+Writing

-In 1893, Bell published a collection of poetry titled A Physician's Poems, which led to him being featured in David Herschell's One Hundred Modern Scottish Poets.
-The feature included a biographical notice and selection of Bell's poems.'
+In 1893, Bell published a collection of poetry titled A Physician's Poems.
+David Herschell Edwards later included a biographical notice and a selection of Bell's poems in One Hundred Modern Scottish Poets.

+Bell published his autobiography, Reminiscences of an Old Physician, in 1924.
+It included a selection of his micrographs.

 Personal life and death

 Bell married three times.
 His first marriage was to Christina Catherine Alexander in 1869 in Govan, Scotland.
-They had five children, before her death in 1891.
-In 1893, he married Mary Allan Dobie at the parish church in Keir, Scotland, who died in 1899.
-His third marriage was to Clara Ellen Ross (née Sims) at St Mary Abbotts in Kensington, in 1900.
+They had five children; she died in 1891.
+In 1893, he married Mary Allan Dobie at the parish church in Keir, Scotland; she died in 1899.
+His third marriage was to Clara Ellen Ross at St Mary Abbotts, Kensington, in 1900.

-Bell published his autobiography in 1924, Reminiscences of an Old Physician.
-He died at his home in Kensington, London, on 20 January 1926, at the age of 81.
+Bell died at his home in Kensington, London, on 20 January 1926, aged 81.
 His funeral was held on 25 January at Golders Green Crematorium.